tokenjournal/site/content/index.md

 - Theoretical characterizations of concepts relevant to decentralization
 - Economic, Legal, Political and Sociological modeling and design for decentralized ecosystems
 - Impact of decentralization on Economics, Law, Society and Politics
-- Philosophical considerations on decentralizatoion
+- Philosophical considerations on decentralization

 ## Editorial policy